-After having spent a couple of years in your new job, you suddenly realize that you have been doing handling the same responsibilities these last two years.
-You have not learned anything new, have had no new responsibilities, there is no scope of learning any new for another year or two.
+After having spent a couple of years in your new job, you suddenly realize that you have been handling the same responsibilities these last two years.
+You have not learned anything new, have had no new responsibilities, there is no scope of learning anything new for another year or two.
 Is this what you really wanted?

 You want to grow, learn more, face a new challenge, gain more experience!

 You go home and open your laptop to have a look at your CV and you suddenly realize that your CV still has your old residential address, no updated work experience, or training.
 Even your old contact number is unchanged.
-You quickly decide that you need to update new skills and your new work experience along with all other information.
+You quickly decide that you need to update your new skills and your new work experience along with all other information.
 Is this situation familiar to you?

 Your CV must be updated to impress employers.
 Hiring managers only care about your value addition as a candidate.

 Below are three things employers will notice immediately when they read your resume: